 The data in the above chart is based on average usage for a typical customer.
 Individual bills will vary depending on specific usage.

 Some additional information about the average cost data:

-Delivery charge: What you pay NYSEG to transport natural gas to your home or business, including the:
+Delivery charge: What you pay NYSEG to transport electricity to your home or business.

-- Revenue Decoupling Mechanism, a charge or credit on your bill that reflects the difference between forecast and actual delivery service revenues by service classification to encourage the promotion of energy efficiency and renewable technologies.
+- Revenue Decoupling Mechanism (RDM), a charge or credit on your bill that reflects the difference between forecast and actual delivery service revenues by service classification to encourage the promotion of energy efficiency and renewable technologies.

-Surcharges: What you pay in state mandated charges, including the:
+Surcharges: What you pay in state mandated charges, including:

 - Taxes: Includes the collection of Gross Receipts Tax (GRT) imposed by New York State and/or some local municipalities, where applicable.